Mitsubishi Pajero Sport: Second generation (KG/KH/PB; 2008)

+In Indonesia, the Pajero Sport was first launched on 18 June 2009.
+Initially, the Pajero Sport was available in two trim levels: GLX, and Exceed, which was then followed by the entry-level GLS which was released a year later.
+The Dakar variants was added in April 2011.
+The Limited trim was added on 24 May 2013, features additional accessories, available for all grades except GLS.
+The facelift model was released on 8 October 2013.

 In India, the Pajero Sport was imported in CKD kits, and assembled by Hindustan Motors-Mitsubishi joint venture.
 It is equipped with a 4D56-T 2.5-litre turbo-diesel.
 It was discontinued in 2019.

 In Bangladesh, the Pajero Sport is assembled by state-owned automotive industry Pragoti.

 The car has a leather interior, with a screen at the front dashboard that includes a clock, compass, fuel economy monitor, and more features.
 The 2nd row has individual air conditioning vents, and a control panel to control the air conditioning for the rear seats.
 The 3rd row comes with 2 cup holders and a power outlet.